radical-cybertools/radical.entk/doc/user_guide/changing_remote.rst

                         database_name="mongod:mymongodburl" #Can be skipped if using ENV variable )

-To change the target to a machine with a label ``XYZ.new_machine``, the execution context may look like:
+To change the target to a machine with a label ``XYZ.new_machine``, the resource handle may look like:

 .. code-block:: python